-Before leaving operational service, Prince Harry will spend four weeks in April and May 2015 seconded to the Australian Defence Force, where he will be attached to various units to gain an appreciation of the Australian Army's domestic operating environment and capabilities.
-He is expected to spend time at Army Barracks in Darwin, Perth and Sydney where he will take part in a range of unit-based activities, training exercises and domestic deployments.
+Before leaving operational service, Prince Harry spent four weeks in April and May 2015 seconded to the Australian Defence Force, where he was attached to various units to gain an appreciation of the Australian Army's domestic operating environment and capabilities.
+He spent time at Army Barracks in Darwin, Perth and Sydney where he took part in a range of unit-based activities, training exercises and domestic deployments.

 Earlier Military Career

 Prince Harry, who has the rank of Captain, took up a Staff Officer role in HQ London District as SO3 (Defence Engagement) in 2014, where he helped to co-ordinate significant projects and commemorative events involving the Army in London.
 Prince Harry remains a Commissioned Officer in the Household Cavalry.

 Following his work in helping organise the Invictus Games, Prince Harry's military role continues to focus on recovery capability.
 He is currently working alongside colleagues in London District's Personal Recovery Unit to ensure that those who are wounded, injured or sick have appropriate individual recovery plans and the necessary support they require.
 As part of this role, he also visits Recovery Centres around the country and various partner agencies involved in the MoD's Defence Recovery Capability initiative (including NHS and service charities) to learn about the existing policies and procedures from both those who are receiving and administering treatment

 Prior to this, Prince Harry spent three and a half years in training and operational service with the Apache Force during his attachment to the Army Air Corps.